liorp/liorp.github.io/_posts/2022-05-05-developer-tools.md

   - developer
   - tools
   - tips
+excerpt: "A curated list of some of my favorite developer tools"
 ---

-A curated list of some of my favorite developer tools {: .page__subtitle}

 This post is not going to be about the chrome developer tools (although you should totally read about it).